MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-standard-control-with-xaml-islands-cpp.md

 ms.custom: 19H1
 ---

-# Host a standard UWP control in a C++ Win32 app
+# Host a standard WinRT XAML control in a C++ Win32 app

-This article demonstrates how to use the [UWP XAML hosting API](using-the-xaml-hosting-api.md) to host a standard UWP control (that is, a control provied by the Windows SDK) in a new C++ Win32 app.
+This article demonstrates how to use the [UWP XAML hosting API](using-the-xaml-hosting-api.md) to host a standard WinRT XAML control (that is, a control provied by the Windows SDK) in a new C++ Win32 app.
 The code is based on the [simple XAML Island sample](https://github.com/microsoft/Xaml-Islands-Samples/tree/master/Standalone_Samples/CppWinRT_Basic_Win32App), and this section discusses some of the most important parts of the code.
 If you have an existing C++ Win32 app project, you can adapt these steps and code examples for your project.

 > [!NOTE]
-> The scenario demonstrated in this article doesn't support directly editing XAML markup for UWP controls hosted in your app.
-This scenario restricts you to modifying the appearance and behavior of hosted UWP controls via code.
-For instructions that enable you to directly edit XAML markup when hosting UWP controls, see [Host a custom UWP control in a C++ Win32 app](host-custom-control-with-xaml-islands-cpp.md).
+> The scenario demonstrated in this article doesn't support directly editing XAML markup for WinRT XAML controls hosted in your app.
+This scenario restricts you to modifying the appearance and behavior of hosted controls via code.
+For instructions that enable you to directly edit XAML markup when hosting WinRT XAML controls, see [Host a custom WinRT XAML control in a C++ Win32 app](host-custom-control-with-xaml-islands-cpp.md).

 ## Create a desktop application project